kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 Dorcas accuses her sister of being 'of the Church belonging to the Wicked' and Arabella threatens to flirt with Worthy to annoy her sister.
 Another character, Jennie Private, impersonates Dorcas, saying: 'Well, if I do not act the Babe of Grace, the formal Quaking Saint, with as much outside Sanctity, as a new enter'd Nun, or an old Mother Abbess, I'll be content to truss up like James Nailor'. [p34] Jennie is referring to the occasion when Quaker James Nayler rode into Bristol in 1656 being hailed as Christ by a following of semi-clad women.

-Shadwell's depiction of Dorcas is one of inconsistency as she renounces her faith 'to make our marriage yoke more cheerful still, from this Bless’d hour I’ll join thy holy worship.'
+Shadwell's depiction of Dorcas is one of the first representations of a Quaker heroine, but it is one of inconsistency as Dorcas renounces her faith 'to make our marriage yoke more cheerful still, from this Bless’d hour I’ll join thy holy worship.'
 Worthy is pleased by her conversion but Mizen tells him not to be too proud of his achievements as 'Flip and I have there outdone you, you have only made a Sister Convert from one Faith to another, but we have converted a fair Brace of Infidels, a Work of Reformation far beyond you' (p72).
 It is possible that this refers not only to the prostitutes of Deal, but also to past conquests during the War of the Spanish Succession.
 Peacock (2005) suggests that Dorcas represents 'a national ideal of a dependable and immutable Protestant Great Britain' which is in contrast to the foppish Mizen who represents "a minatory, incipient Catholicism'.

-She is considered one of the first representations of a Quaker heroine.
+Shadwell's play certainly operates on many levels with religion and the state of the navy as two of its dominant themes.
+Mizen says that “Well, you shall see in a few Months, how the Navy will be reform’d; all the Sea-Officers will be so full of Manners, that they shall look like a parcel of Beaus in a Side-box, or Chocolate house.” (p.30)

 A 1689 pamphlet entitled the _The Quakers art of courtship, or, The Yea-and-nay academy of complements_ mentions the Naylorian Faith.
 Also mentions Bull-and-Mouth Faith